zsolooo/dotnet-buildpack/README.md

 ## Notice
 1. The default DNX Version is an unstable version.
 So if you want to use a stable one, you should set "stable" to true in `.deployment`.
-2. If you developed a project using VS, don't forget to add the `Kestrel` dependence in `project.json`.
+2. If you developed a project using VS, don't forget to add the `Kestrel` dependence and command in `project.json`.